Many of us have spent days and weeks (if not months) trying to discover the most lucrative freelance writing niches.

 Below is a demonstration of how to use Owler to check the revenue of several companies.
 I’ve used the language learning niche as an example.

 First, go to Owler.com, click ‘sign up’ and enter your email address.then access Owler’s dashboard.

 Next, access Owler’s dashboard and search for a random language teaching company.
 Let’s take Babbel as an example.

 The estimated yearly revenue (TTM) of Babbel is $15.4 million dollars.
 I can also see that Babbel employs approximately 434 people – which means they have the finances and ability to invest in content.
 To get a clearer view on this niche, let’s study the other companies that appear on the right sidebar.

 Busuu, for example, has an estimated TTM of $80 million dollars a year.
 Memrise and Duolingo make $1M in yearly income.
 And EnglishCentral earns $55M a year from their online teaching platform.

-Although the income of a few companies might be (relatively) low, you should also consider the total funding they receive – especially non-profit businesses like Duolingo.
+Although the income of a few companies might be (relatively) low, you should also consider the total funding they receive – Duolingo is a great example in our case.